-Call reporting—which runs on Google forwarding numbers—lets you measure the performance of your call extensions, location extensions, and call-only ads.
-You can track details like call duration, call start and end time, caller area code, and whether the call was connected.
+Call reporting—which runs on Google forwarding numbers—lets you measure the performance of your call extensions, location extensions, and call ads.
+You can track details like call duration, call start time, caller phone number for calls longer than 15 seconds (except in India), and whether the call was connected.
 You also can count phone calls of a specified duration as conversions and use automated bidding strategies to increase the likelihood of conversions.

-All aspects of call reporting, including call extensions, location extensions, and call-only campaigns, can be managed at a single account level.
+All aspects of call reporting, including call extensions, location extensions, and call ads can be managed at a single account level.

 How it works